No one owes it to me to take me on or to engage in discussion. But after a certain point, the silence becomes deafening.

 But then I recalled that their response is hardly exceptional.
 My 2015 law review article on represents and warrants (here) is, if I say so myself, a seriously original work of scholarship that reduces the conventional wisdom to a smoking ruin.
 The same for goes my 2019 law review article on efforts provisions (here).
 The response in each case?
 Chirping crickets.

-In fact, it’s exceedingly rare for anyone to take me on in the marketplace of ideas.
+In fact, it’s exceedingly rare for anyone to take me on in the marketplace of ideas or explore my ideas in any detail.
 I can think of four reasons for that.